Share this

 TMS for Small Manufacturers: Move Beyond Your 3PL

 Many small manufacturers rely on a 3PL to handle freight in the early stages.
 It allows teams to move shipments without building internal processes for procurement or execution.
+ShipperGuide's TMS is built for manufacturers ready to take freight in-house, giving teams direct carrier access, real-time rate comparisons, and full shipment control without 3PL intermediaries.
+Teams can get instant freight rates across carriers and modes from the moment of booking.

-The limitation shows up in how decisions are made.
+The limitation of 3PLs shows up in how decisions get made.
 Carrier selection, pricing, and shipment status sit outside the operation, making costs harder to trace and execution harder to adjust in real time.
-Production, fulfillment, and delivery start to depend on external workflows.
+This guide covers how to recognize that shift and what to look for in shipping software.

-Why Small Manufacturers Outgrow 3PLs
+Why Do Small Manufacturers Outgrow 3PLs?

 Hidden Markups